When it comes to politics, New York City is not ‘New York City’

 What differentiates the Democratic northern part of Staten Island from the rest of the island?
 In part, race.
 That part of the island is more heavily Black while the rest of the island is heavily White.

-In fact, race likely drives a large part of the distinctions above.
+In fact, race probably drives a large part of the distinctions above.
 Biden won the Democratic nomination last year because of his strength with Black voters, first demonstrated robustly in the South Carolina primary.
 The parts of Brooklyn where the Sanders-Warren combination outperformed Biden, for example, are less-heavily Black than the rest of the borough.

-A central reason that New York City votes so consistently Democratic is, simply, that many of its residents aren’t White — and those who are more likely to be Democrats.
+A central reason that New York City votes so consistently Democratic is, simply, that many of its residents aren’t White — and those who are, are more likely to be Democrats.

 But because non-White Democrats tend to be more moderate than White Democrats, that creates more political space for candidates whose platforms don’t comport with the popular perception of “New York Democrat.”